Boeing Calls for Global Grounding of 777s With Engine That Blew Apart

 Boeing said there were 69 777s with the Pratt & Whitney 4000-112 engines in service and another 59 in storage.

-United is the only U.S. airline with the engine in its fleet, according to the FAA, and it had 24 of the planes in service.
+United had 24 of the planes in service; it is the only U.S. airline with the engine in its fleet, according to the FAA.
 Two Japanese airlines have another 32 that are being pulled while Asiana Airlines grounded nine, seven of which were in service, until Boeing establishes a plan to fix the problems.
 Korean Air said it was discussing whether to ground 16 aircraft, six of which are in service.

 “We are working with these regulators as they take actions while these planes are on the ground and further inspections are conducted by Pratt & Whitney," Boeing said in a statement issued Sunday, referring to American and Japanese regulators.